york9675/NotyChan/README.md

 - **Open-source** – Built in the open.
 You can read, fork, or contribute to the code.
 - **Offline-first** – No cloud lock-in.
 Your notes live on your device.

----

 ## 📦 Planned Features

 - [ ] Make note archive better
+- [ ] Support iOS 26 and maybe iOS 16
-- [ ] Make note rich text editor better
+- [ ] Make note text editor better
 - [ ] iCloud sync (requires paid Apple Developer account)
 - [ ] App Store release (requires paid Apple Developer account)
 - [ ] More features to come...

----

 ## 🛠️ Build & Run